 Oh for the love of content!
 Here’s our two cents on why you should never sacrifice quality content purely for the sake of SEO.

-Inserting keywords and writing copy to appeal to an algorithm requires careful thought and creativity to keep your business’ tone of voice intact.
+Inserting keywords and writing copy to appeal to an algorithm requires careful thought and creativity to keep your business’ tone of voice intact and to deliver quality content to your audience.

 Don’t sell your business short by prioritising quantity over quality.
 Sub-par content can scare away potential customers and confuse existing ones.
 They can tell something’s a little ‘off’.
 Like when your Facebook is hacked and your friends get a message inviting them to a mysterious ‘Real Ray-Ban $$$ale 90% off!!!’.
 It’s pretty obvious it’s not really ‘you’ speaking.